Request for proposals

 Development of new distance (online) programs

-In support of the 2020 Vision for Excellence, Mizzou Online invites University of Missouri schools and colleges to apply for funds to be used for developing online programs. $2 million will be available this fiscal year.
+Mizzou Online invites University of Missouri schools and colleges to apply for funds to be used to develop online programs. $2 million will be available each fiscal year.

-Colleges and schools may submit proposals any time during fiscal year 2017.
-Proposals submitted after all allocated funds for FY 2017 have been awarded may be considered in FY 2018.
+Colleges and schools may submit proposals any time during fiscal year.
+Proposals submitted after all allocated funds for fiscal year have been awarded may be considered in the following year.

-The purpose of this initiative is to create online versions of existing campus programs.
-Only programs that already have received appropriate approvals (e.g. CBHE, Graduate Studies, Dean) will be eligible for funding.
-Expanding degree options to students at a distance is at the core of Mizzou's land-grant mission to extend the University of Missouri's educational resources to the citizens of the state.
-This investment will make Mizzou more accessible to those who can't relocate to Columbia, Mo.
+The purpose of this initiative is to create increase access to University of Missouri educational experiences through online degrees and certificates.
+Expanding degree options to students at a distance is at the core of Mizzou's land-grant mission to extend the University’s educational resources to the citizens of the state.

 Reminders to departments